-Plaza Premium, the world’s #1 independent pay-in lounge operator, has a significant presence at Vancouver airport, with no less than three new lounges, catering respectively to international, domestic, and transborder (US departures) passengers.
+Plaza Premium, the world’s #1 independent pay-in lounge operator, has a significant presence at Vancouver airport, with no less than four lounges, catering to international, domestic, and transborder (US departures) passengers.

 With surprisingly few airline lounges at Vancouver airport Pier D (international) – the only two clubs are run by Air Canada and Cathay Pacific – the Plaza Premium lounge is the de facto contract lounge for most carriers.
 In addition, the Plaza Premium lounge welcomes pay-in customers, regardless of airline and class of service, as well American Express Platinum and Centurion card holders.

 Plaza Premium Lounge YVR design